-We are heading for an energy crisis.
+We are heading toward an energy crisis.
 Not the one that involves fracking and higher gas prices, this one that is much more important.
 It is a crisis concerning our own personal energy.
-There is a ton of research being done about how stress and poor eating affects our bodies yet too few of us are paying close enough attention.
+There is a ton of research being done about how stress and poor eating affect our bodies, yet too few of us are paying close enough attention.

 How often do you feel like you’ve had enough sleep?
 Or felt truly energized?
 When was the last time someone told you how rested you looked?
 Unfortunately, it’s been a long time for me too.

-I know it’s probably not practical in today’s business climate but I miss the days when I was not 100% available 24/7.
-I realize some of you already have this figured out and don’t look at emails on the weekend and turn your phones off at 5 (or 6 or 7) but the truth is that most of us don’t.
-Most have probably attempted to set boundaries about our time and availability only to fail citing the “ but my job demands it”.
+I know it’s probably not practical in today’s business climate, but I miss the days when I was not 100% available 24/7.
+I realize some of you already have this figured out and don’t look at emails on the weekend and turn your phones off at 5 (or 6 or 7), but the truth is that most of us don’t.
+Most have probably attempted to set boundaries about our time and availability only to fail to cite the “but my job demands it.”

 One strategy to consider is to pay attention to what gives or takes away your energy.
 What is your interaction style?
 Are you more introverted or extroverted?
 Most people mistake these terms as someone who is quiet or someone who is talking all the time.
 Though there are clues in that, the real test comes in 2 questions: